 Approval Process makes it easier to track down who is accountable for company spending.

-Three way match triple checks your process and allows you to correct oversights or mistakes.
+Three-way matching is an important step that triple checks your process and allows you to correct oversights or mistakes.

-- The Invoice – A document to tell you what the vendor wants you to pay and the line items they’re billing you for
+- The Vendor Invoice – A document to tell you what the vendor wants you to pay and the line items they’re billing you for